 Don’t let him fool you, though.
 He couldn’t be more excited about the opportunity that awaits him post-graduation.

-Matt Lowe is a recipient of CCE's Undergraduate Tuition Scholarship.
+Matt Lowe is a recipient of The College of Continuing and Professional Studies Scholarship.